 Why Do Cockatoos Scream?

 Screaming is an unpleasant sound that all cockatoos make.
 Unfortunately, it’s not always easy to determine why they scream, but it’s likely for one of these reasons:

 Pain or Illness

-While this might not sound like a problem, there’s a very fine line between excitement and aggression, and it won’t take long before your parrot becomes ill-behaved.
+While this might not sound like a problem, there’s a fine line between excitement and misbehavior, and it won’t be long before your parrot becomes poorly behaved.

 Are Macaws Louder Than Cockatoos?

 To put this into context, 105 decibels is equivalent to a helicopter that’s close by or a large drum.
-So while macaws aren’t quite as loud as cockatoos, they still produce a significant amount of sound.
-Instead of screaming, macaws prefer to:
+While macaws aren’t quite as loud as cockatoos, they still produce significant noise.

 The noise level of cockatoos can sometimes be too much for owners to bear.
 Before choosing a cockatoo, consider your living environment and how close you live to your neighbors.